Effective Separability of Finitely Generated Nilpotent Groups: Introduction

-For a finitely generated group $\Gamma$ and fixed finite generating subset $S$, Bou-Rabee \cite{BouRabee10} introduced a function $\text{F}_{\Gamma,S} \! \pr{n}$ on the natural numbers (see Section \ref{word_defn}) that quantifies residual finiteness.
-Specifically, the value on a positive integer $n$ is the maximum order of a finite group needed to distinguish non-identity elements from the identity as one varies over the $n$-ball.
-Lawton--Louder--McReynolds \cite{LLM} introduced a function $\text{Conj}_{\Gamma,S} \pr{n}$ on the natural numbers (see Section \ref{conjugacy}) that quantifies conjugacy separability.
-Specifically, the value on a positive integer $n$ is the maximum order of the minimal finite quotient needed to distinguish pairs of non-conjugate elements as one varies over non-conjugate pairs in the $n$-ball.
-Numerous authors have studied the asymptotic behavior of $\text{F}_{\Gamma,S}$ for a wide collection of groups $\Gamma,$ (see \cite{BouRabee11}, \cite{BouRabee10}, \cite{BK}, \cite{brhp}, \cite{buskin} \cite{KM}, \cite{Patel}, \cite{Rivin}).
-The present article is concerned with the growth rate of the functions $\text{F}_{\Gamma} \! \pr{n}$ and $\Conj_{\Gamma} \! \pr{n}$ for finitely generated nilpotent groups.
-To state our results, we require some notation.
-For two functions, $\map{f,g}{\mathbb{N}}{\mathbb{N}}$, we write $f \preceq g$ if there exists $C \in \N$ such that $f \! \pr{n} \leq C \! g \! \pr{C n}$ for all $n$.
-When $f \preceq g$ and $g \preceq f$, we write $f \approx g$.
+For a finitely generated group $\Gamma$ with a finite generating subset $S$, \cite{BouRabee10} (see also \cite{Rivin}) introduced a function $\Farb_{\Gamma,S} (n)$ on the natural numbers that quantifies residual finiteness.
+Specifically, the value of $\Farb_{\Ga,S} (n)$ is the maximum order of a finite group needed to distinguish a non-identity element from the identity as one varies over non-identity elements in the $n$-ball.
+Numerous authors have studied the asymptotic behavior of $\Farb_{\Gamma,S}(n)$ for a wide collection of groups $\Gamma$ (see \cite{BouRabee11,BouRabee10,BK,brhp,buskin,KM,Patel,Rivin}).